Angra dos Reis: Etymology

 Gaspar de Lemos, a navigator and commander of the Portuguese naval fleet landed at Ilha Grande on 6 January 1502, a “Kings’ day” - that is, “Dia de Reis”.
 Accordingly, the place was named “Angra dos Reis”, which means “Creek of the Kings” or loosely – “Anchorage of the Kings”.

 Transportation

 The city is served by Angra dos Reis Airport.
+It is on the Rio-Santos Highway.
+There are once-daily ferries between Ilha Grande and mainland Angra dos Reis, and between Ilha Grande and Mangaratiba.
+Angra dos Reis has a bus station approximately 2.5 km from the city center, with coach buses to São Paulo, Rio de Janeiro, Belo Horizonte, Campo Grande, Juiz de Fora and São José dos Campos, among other cities.
+The city also has also 28 urban bus lines that do not cross city limits.